Krafting/Mixxx-Pioneer-DDJ-SX2/README.md

     - Linux: `/usr/share/mixxx/controllers or /usr/local/share/mixxx/controllers`
     - OS X: `/Applications/Mixxx.app/Contents/Resources/controllers/`
 3. make sure your Pioneer DDJ-SX2 is plugged in and turned on.
-4. open (or restart) Mixxx, and enjoy using your (almost-fully-functional) controller
+4. open (or restart) Mixxx, and enjoy using your controller

 ### Controller Setup